iskra-delta/mavrica/docs/PARSE-PATH.md

  * Filename and extension are 7 bit ascii strings and cannot contain any of the following: < > . , ; : = ? * [ ] % | ( ) / \.
  * Max length for the filename is 8 and for extension 3.

-# Implementing the Parser

-In the world of retro programming we can't just grab the C compiler and start coding.
-We are on a limited hardware!
-Each byte is a precious resource.
-Hence we need to optimize the size of our parser.

 ## Introducing the Automata

-Our approach will be to convert the parse task into a Mealy machine.
+Our approach is to convert the parsing task into a [Mealy machine](https://en.wikipedia.org/wiki/Mealy_machine).
 Our input will be character and current state, and our output a call to function to do something with it.

-Here's how: this is the mealy machine for parsing the area at beginning of the path.
+This is the partial mealy machine for parsing the area at the beginning of the path.

 ![Parse area](../docs/img/parse-path-area.png)

 We start in the `START` state and read the first symbol.
-If it is a digit we call function `APPEND AREA` and move to state `AREA`.
-If it is not digit then there is no area and we move to final state `END`.
-We persist in the `AREA` state as long as there are digits available.
-If we encounter anything else, we're done.
+Then, we call the function `APPEND AREA` and move to the `AREA` state if it is a digit.
+If it is not a digit, there is no area, and we move to the `END` state.
+We persist in the `AREA` state as long as digits are available.
+We move to the 'END' state if we encounter anything else.

- > In case of any unexpected symbol we trigger an error.
+ > In case of any unexpected symbol, we trigger an error.

-This will take any number from the start of string, but it will not perform the semantic check.
-A excellent place to do that is the `APPEND AREA` function.
+This machine will take any number from the start of a string, but it will not perform the semantic check.
+An excellent place to do that is the `APPEND AREA` function.

 ### Encoding the Automata